-Furthermore, Bammert and Sandstede (1976) already investigated the effects of manufacturing tolerances on the performance of turbines.
-For example, the enthalpy decreased by 15%, mass flow increased by 15%, and efficiency of the axial turbine fell by 1.4% when the blade thickness was reduced for the first two stages of a four-stage axial turbine.
-A thickening of the last two stages of the same turbine, on the other hand, causes an increase in the enthalpy gradient by 6% and a drop in the mass flow by 6%.
-The efficiency drops disproportionately by 3%.
+Furthermore, Bammert Sandstede already investigated in Bammert and Sandstede (1976) the effects of manufacturing tolerances on the performance of turbines.
+For example, the enthalpy decreased by 15%, mass flow increased by 15%, and efficiency of the axial turbine fell by 1.4% when the blade thickness was reduced for the first two stages of a four-stage gas turbine.
+A thickening of the last two stages of the same turbine, on the other hand, causes an increase in the enthalpy gradient by 6% and a drop in the mass flow by 6%, the efficiency drops disproportionately by 3%.
 In Schwerdt et al. (2017), investigations were carried out on worn and factory-new first-stage turbine rotors.
 For this purpose, both blades were digitised using a 3D laser scanner, built up as a numerical model and numerical simulations were carried out.
 In the evaluation, differences were detected in the pressure and temperature field on the blade surface of the examined blades.
+Due to the increased mechanical and dynamic load, the work turnover of the worn blades increased by 15.5% compared to the factory-new blade.

 Based on the production and deterioration as well as repair influences, there are no exactly identical blades; each blade has its own individual parameter combinations within the permissible production tolerances.
 Consequently, each blade has individual aerodynamic properties.
 Numerical analysis of each individual blade is not practical, rather, probabilistic studies are used for simple analysis of the individual parameters.
 In Scharfenstein et al. (2013), 500 blades were digitally measured and evaluated.
 For this purpose, the three-dimensional geometry was reduced to two-dimensional sections and completely described by means of 14 blade parameters (Heinze et al., 2014).
 With the help of these determined parameters, it was possible to set the limits for the random generation of the samples, which were used in a Monte Carlo simulation.
-A sample of 50 blades showed that there is a strong dependence of the reduced mass flow and reaction degree on the stagger angle, as well as a strong dependence of the efficiency to the trailing edge thickness.
+A sample of 50 blades showed that there is a strong dependence of the reduced mass flow and reaction degree on the stagger angle, as well as a strong dependence of the efficiency against the trailing edge thickness.
 A similar probabilistic approach was used by Ernst et al. (2016) for analysing a data set containing of 20 measured low-pressure turbine (LPT) blades that showed significant geometric variations due to operation.
 The probabilistic simulations with 100 samples were performed for several operating points that showed a strong dependency on the chosen operating point.
 The polynomial-based sensitivity analysis identified the stagger angle and the trailing edge thickness as the most important parameters for the change in aerodynamic efficiency.

 In Gilge et al. (2019), real surfaces of worn compressor blades of a conventional high-bypass turbofan were measured and evaluated.
-The variations can be seen both in the roughness height (quantified by the roughness parameters) and qualitatively in the shape of the roughness structures.
-These structures are oriented at an angle of $45^{\circ}$ to $90^{\circ}$ perpendicular to the flow direction and are caused by oil and flow particles.
+The variations can be seen both in the roughness height (quantified by the roughness parameters Ra, Rq, Rz and ks) and qualitatively in the shape of the roughness structures.
+These structures are oriented at an angle of 45° to 90° perpendicular to the flow direction and are caused by oil and flow particles.